-If this sounds like what has happened to your relative, or if you have concerns that your loved one is suffering from abuse, you can get help from a dedicated Kentucky nursing home abuse lawyer at Wilt & Associates, PLLC.
+If this sounds like what has happened to your relative, or if you have concerns that your loved one is suffering from abuse, you can get help from a dedicated Kentucky nursing home abuse lawyer at Wilt Injury Lawyers.
 If we are able to take on your personal injury case, you can rest easier knowing a team of highly skilled legal professionals are working for your family to bring the liable parties to justice.
 Contact us in Lexington or Louisville today.

 How can we help today?

 - What if I suspect a Kentucky nursing home of abusing my loved one?

 - What are the signs of sepsis in Kentucky nursing home residents?

 - What are the signs of nursing home sexual abuse in Kentucky?